Observed sundown April 14 to sundown April 22, 2014

 - Hallmark first produced Passover cards during the 1940s.

 - Hallmark’s Tree of Life brand offers 40 Passover greeting cards, including multi-card packs.
-Prices start at 99 cents.
+Card prices start at 99 cents.

 - Tree of Life Passover cards honor Jewish heritage by combining symbols of the faith with messages that reflect the meaning and essence of the religious celebration.